Holt Manufacturing Company: Gasoline engines

 Pliny E. Holt, the son of Benjamin's half-brother, William Harrison Holt, had been working with Stockton Wheel Company for the past nine years.
 In 1906, he was named president of the newly formed Aurora Engine Company, named after Aurora Street in Stockton where it was located.
 The new company manufactured gasoline engines to replace the large, heavy steam boilers used to power the earlier Holt tractors.
 A gasoline engine considerably reduced the overall size and weight of a tractor, produced more power per pound of weight, and reduced the tractor's cost, making it more cost-effective and affordable.
 Holt's most popular gasoline engine tractor was a Model 75, weighing 24000 lbs with a 75 hp engine.
-Pliny was also treasurer of another subsidiary, the Houser and Haines Manufacturing Company of Stockton, from 1905–09.
+Pliny was also treasurer of another subsidiary, the Houser and Haines Manufacturing Company of Stockton, from 1905 to 1909.

 As well as having a better power-to-weight ratio, a gasoline-engined tractor required fewer men to operate it.
-Competing steam engines typically required a crew of seven, including one highly skilled and well-paid, licensed "farm engineer".
-He was responsible for rising in the middle of the night to start the boiler fire to get up steam by first light.
-Steam traction boilers had a huge need for water and fuel, either coal or wood.
-Much of the seven-man crew's time was spent keeping it fueled.